-The SEL-311C uses mho characteristics for phase- and ground-distance protection.
-Two zones are fixed in the forward direction, and the remaining two zones can be set for either forward or reverse.
-Figure 2 illustrates an example of three forward zones and one reverse zone.
+The SEL-311B uses mho characteristics for phase- and ground-distance protection.
+Two zones are fixed in the forward direction, and the remaining zone can be set for either forward or reverse.
+Figure 2 illustrates an example of three forward zones, or two forward and one reverse zone.